 Darvish deals, Machado-less Padres beat Diamondbacks 4-1

-Kim Ha-seong hit a go-ahead, two-run single in the second for the Padres, who were without All-Star slugger Manny Machado.
-He sprained his left ankle Sunday in a loss at Colorado.
-Acting manager Ryan Flaherty said the Padres are optimistic Machado can avoid the injured list.
+Kim Ha-seong hit a go-ahead, two-run single in the second for the Padres, who lost Machado, their All-Star slugger, to a sprained ankle Sunday.

+“It means a lot to the team.
+After losing Manny you obviously want to come out strong,” Darvish said through an interpreter.
+“I think we were able to do that,”

 Darvish (7-3) struggled through a 33-pitch first inning but got out of a bases-loaded jam after allowing just one run and then settled down to win his third straight start.
 He held the Diamondbacks to one run and four hits, struck out five and walked two.